The New Search Engine Playbook:

 How to Optimize for AEO and LLMs

-This guide breaks down what AEO actually is, why it matters, and the steps every brand should take today to stay competitive – complete with a checklist you’ll want to keep handy.
+This guide breaks down how modern search works across SEO, AEO, and AI-generated experiences and the steps every brand should take today to stay visible – complete with a checklist you’ll want to keep handy.

 What Is Answer Engine Optimization (AEO)?

-Answer Engine Optimization is the practice of structuring, writing, and enriching content so AI systems (like Google AI Overviews, ChatGPT, and other LLMs) can clearly understand, extract, and deliver your information as part of an authoritative answer.
+Answer Engine Optimization is the practice of structuring, writing, and enriching content so search engines and answer features can clearly extract and deliver your information as a direct answer.
+In AI-generated experiences (or GEO), these same signals help systems interpret and select your content as part of a generated response.

 Where traditional SEO aims for rankings, AEO aims for inclusion in the answer.